noahba65/cap-stone-PDAT/README.md

 Author: Noah Anderson
 Date: December 4th, 2023

-This repository holds the code used in my Data Science Cap Stone for my certficate in Data Science and Analytic Story Telling from Truman State University.
+This branch holds the code used in my Data Science Cap Stone for my certficate in Data Science and Analytic Story Telling from Truman State University.
 The paper containing all the results as well as a more in depth description of the context can be found here [final_paper.pdf](Assignments/final-paper/final_paper.pdf).

 ## Table of Contents
 - [Introduction](#introduction)